Which CBD carrier oil is the best?

 - Ease of intake: Put simply, ingesting purified CBD powder isn’t the most pleasant experience.
 By using a carrier oil and adding flavourings, the whole process becomes much more pleasant.

-Knowing why we need carrier oils is half the battle, but figuring out which one is best can be tricky.
+Knowing why we need carrier oils is half the battle when choosing the best CBD, but figuring out which one is best can be tricky.
 We’ve taken a wide angle view of all the CBD carriers on the market currently, and broken down their qualities and drawbacks.

 One of two so-called MCT (medium chain triglycerides - you can see why it’s abbreviated) oils on this list, coconut oil is our top pick of the carrier oils available on the market.